Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 Today, several young people in the state, who have taken to farming, have become self-employed and raking in huge profits.

-About 2,800 tons of tomatoes is consumed monthly, for instance, in the state, Ufot Ebong, Governor Emmanuel’s aide who oversees the running of AKEES, told PREMIUM TIMES.
+About 2,800 tons of tomatoes are consumed monthly, for instance, in the state, Ufot Ebong, Governor Emmanuel’s aide who oversees the running of AKEES, told PREMIUM TIMES.

-This, according to Mr Ebong, translates to a whopping N1.3billion monthly!
+This, according to Mr Ebong, translates to N1.3billion monthly!
 Just for tomato consumption!

 The bulk of the tomatoes, Mr Ebong said, are hauled into the state from the northern part of Nigeria, while some are smuggled in from Cameroun.